Shipping methods, prices and policies?

 What is the current turnaround time on orders?

-Our current turnaround time on all orders placed is one-to-two weeks from date of cleared payment.
+Our current turnaround time on all orders placed is anywhere from one-to-three weeks from date of cleared payment.

 What are the heat exchanger instructions for cleaning and care?